exeBIOS/Windows/Shared-Disks.md

 # Shared Disk

->[!note]
+Windows/MacOS

->A shared disk is a disk that can be accesed by the network.
+### What is a Shared Disk ?

->
+A shared disk is a disk that can be accesed by the network.

->The disk is usually stored in a NAS, and can be accesed from an other device: TV, laptop, phone, IoT, etc...
+The disk is usually stored in a NAS, and can be accesed from an other device: TV, laptop, phone, IoT, etc...

 ## Windows 10